 How can a CEO or Leadership Team lessen or improve their weaknesses?

-The first step is to pause and ask yourself or team –
+The first step is to pause and ask yourself or your team –

-- Based on our weaknesses what approach may work the better?
+- Based on our weaknesses, what approach may work better?

-- Are we aware of the known, unknowns, and unknowables?
+- Are we aware of the known, unknown, and unknowables?

 - What patterns are we currently seeing?

 - How can we gather more patterns of employee or customer experience?

 Below is a document I recently used with a leadership team focusing on innovation and building internal capacity to retain innovative employees while changing their services to respond to market demands.

 Before the team completed the document, we worked through employee and customer experience data, mainly through an assessment that captures examples in story form.
 The people share their desire to remain innovative or purchase from this company.

 With the Complex or Ordered Framework, the team: